receiptline/receiptjs/README.md

 # Features

-Receipt.js is simple print libraries for receipt printers that prints with easy markdown data for receipts and returns printer status.
+Receipt.js is simple printing libraries for receipt printers that prints with easy markdown data for receipts and returns printer status.
 Even without a printer, it can output images.

 A development tool is provided to edit, preview, and print the receipt markdown.
 https://receiptline.github.io/receiptjs-designer/